 I am an Artist.
 Thinker.
 Advocate.
-My life’s work is in social change through artistic practice — to make a positive contribution to our local and global communities — leading with purpose, creating space for connections, platforming a multiplicity of diverse voices, advocating for best practice, gender equity and all forms of diversity.
-My career encompasses leadership roles in: artistic direction; practice-led artistic research; project management; education, research and training; organisational change management and strategy development; producing annual programs, festivals and events; report writing; diplomacy; advocacy; and cultural policy.
+My life’s work is in social change through artistic practice — to make a positive contribution to local and global communities — leading with purpose, creating space for connections, platforming a multiplicity of diverse voices, advocating for best practice, gender equity and all forms of diversity.
+My career encompasses leadership roles in: artistic direction; practice-led artistic research; project management; education, research and training; organisational change management and strategy development; producing annual programs, festivals and events; grant writing; diplomacy; advocacy; and cultural policy.

 MY WONDERFULLY ECLECTIC CAREER PATH

-My professional work in the arts started while at University of NSW, Australia, after leaving school in 1993.
+My professional work in the arts started while at University of NSW, Australia.
 I commenced my career in film production; then moving into the performing arts, studying acting at Actors Centre Australia, and working as Australia Council supported Emerging Producer at Sydney Opera House.
-I was quickly promoted to Assistant Producer, then Performing Arts Producer at Sydney Opera House between 2003-2007.
-During this time I was continually attracted to directing…drawn to the thrill of being in a rehearsal room, coordinating the unique skills and passions of an artistic team, all striving for the same goal of creating an amazing audience experience.
-So, in 2006, I studied post-graduate directing at National Institute of Dramatic Art (NIDA).
+I was quickly promoted to Assistant Producer, then Performing Arts Producer at Sydney Opera House.
+During this time I was continually attracted to directing…drawn to the thrill of being in a rehearsal room, coordinating the unique skills and passions of an artistic team, all striving for the same goal of creating transformative audience experiences.
+I continued my practice-led research with post-graduate directing at National Institute of Dramatic Art (NIDA).